Signaling of the New York City Subway: Ultra-wideband signaling and other proposals

 In June 2021, the MTA Board approved the modification of two UWB proof of concept contracts with Thales and Siemens to establish interoperability between the two systems.
 The MTA deemed that since both systems were found to be acceptable, to encourage competition between the subcontractors for the two companies (Humatics for Siemens and Piper for Thales) and maintain resiliency in the UWB system, it made sense for Humatics to redesign its UWB system to allow its system to communicate and be used with Piper's system.
+As of March 2023, the interoperability has not yet been demonstrated.

 On April 7, 2022, the MTA put out a Request for Information (RFI) looking for information on technology that would allow work trains to efficiently and safely operate on subway lines equipped with CBTC and enable to reduction or elimination of Auxiliary Wayside Signaling (AWS) trip-stops and other standard wayside signaling infrastructure.
 Currently, work trains, which are not equipped with carborne CBTC equipment, have to make use of the AWS system, consisting of conventional AWS signals, track circuits or axle counters.
 NYCT conducted a study on equipping work trains with CBTC in 2018.

 Another RFI, put out on May 20, 2022, called for proposals to update the existing S733 Signal Standard Specification so it could be simplified for use in CBTC, with a major reduction or elimination of AWS-related work in future CBTC installations.
 Currently, CBTC is treated under the S733 standard as an overlay of the AWS, and installing the AWS requires a major amount of work.

 Finally, on June 1, 2022, the MTA put out an RFI seeking proposals on how to simplify wayside signaling infrastructure to reduce costs for the layout, construction, and design of relay rooms and reduce the need to have track outages to test the completed signaling system before placing it into service.
 Currently, the MTA equips each relay room with local control panels, programmable logic controllers, a relay-based interlocking system or a solid state interlocking, and zone controllers with related power distribution and network connections.
 The RFI specified that respondents should consider looking at ways to eliminate as much wayside infrastructure, such as train-stops and line-side signals, including related boxes, relay room-based equipment and lineside cabling, as possible, replace programmable logic controllers and interfaces with logic resting in the Zone Controller or ATS system, eliminate or combine local control panels and related interfaces and equipment, and replace them with remote terminals, reduce or eliminate the number of relays through the use of direct-drive input and output signals, and eliminate or combine other specific room-based equipment.